linz/topo-roadmap/README.md

 ### Publishing channels

+Each issue contains direct links to the dataset or dataset update in each of the relevant publishing channels, as soon as it has been published.

 - **linz data service**: The [LINZ Data Service](https://data.linz.govt.nz/) - LINZ's open data publishing platform
 - **basemaps**: [LINZ Basemaps](https://basemaps.linz.govt.nz) - authoritative aerial imagery basemap
 - **map chooser**: [LINZ Map Chooser](https://www.linz.govt.nz/land/maps/linz-topographic-maps/map-chooser) - tool for downloading individual Topo50 map series image files
-- **basedata.nz**: [Base Data NZ](https://basedata.nz) - datasets mirrored from the LINZ Data Service for use in ArcGIS Online and as ArcGIS REST services
 - **open topography**: [Open Topography](https://portal.opentopography.org/dataCatalog?loc=New%20Zealand) - access to point cloud downloads for LINZ elevation datasets

 ### Publishing phase

+- **data capture underway**: Data capture is underway by a supplier
+- **awaiting data**: Waiting to receive data from a supplier.
+This may occur after QC has been completed if corrections need to be made
+- **data received**: The dataset or dataset update has been received from the supplier and is awaiting QC
+- **qc in progress**: The dataset or dataset update is going through LINZ's QC processes
+- **in progress**: The dataset creation or dataset update is underway internally at LINZ
 - **published**: The dataset or dataset update is publicly available
-- **delayed**: The dataset or dataset update has been delayed - check the issue for further information

 ## Disclaimer